 It is possible to sign up for the free trial on Skool and cancel right away, but be aware that the option to do so is nested within the Admin settings area rather than anywhere within your profile or Account section.

-The start of the setting up process is very similar with Whop, perhaps even a little easier still because you can get through in just a couple of clicks if you want to use your Discord, Apple ID, Google account, or Twitter rather than an email address.
+The start of the setting up process is very similar to Skool, although Whop is perhaps even a little easier still because you can get through in just a couple of clicks if you want to use your Discord, Google account, X (formerly Twitter) account, or Apple ID rather than an email address.

 So, how do Whop and Skool compare when it comes to communities and courses?